Marcel Palonder

 Marcel Palonder (born 3 February 1964 in Humenné, Czechoslovakia) is a Slovak singer.
 He represented his country in the Eurovision Song Contest 1996 with the song "Kým nás máš".
-His song qualified from the semifinal, earning 36 points but in the final it placed 18th place with 19 points.
-The points to the Slovak entry were given by: Greece four points, Malta eight points, Poland five points and Spain two points.
+His song qualified from the semifinal, and it placed 18th place with 19 points in the final, receiving points from four other countries: four points from Greece, eight points from Malta, five points from Poland and two points from Spain.
+As of 2026, this remains the best result Slovakia has ever achieved in Eurovision.

 He attempted to represent his country once again at Eurovision in 2010, when he competed in the Slovak quarter-finals of Eurosong 2010 with the song "What About You", but failed reaching the semi-finals.